strojure/ring-undertow/README.md

 ### Request utility

-There are some utility functions to get information from ring requests which is not presented as request map keys.
+There are [some utility functions][cljdoc_request] to get information from ring requests which is not presented as request map keys.

 ```clojure
 (ns usage.request